 The most famous item on the menu is the pastrami sandwich.
 The meat can take up to 30 days to cure before it’s smoked.
 A row of designated slicers hand-carve the pastrami into thick slices piled high on rye bread and served with mustard.

 13 Doyers St, New York, NY 10013 | nomwah.com

 Nom Wah Tea Parlor is New York City’s first dim sum restaurant, serving dumplings and more in Chinatown since 1920.
 Unlike most dim sum restaurants, the food does not come around on a pushcart as it’s all made to order and delivered to your table.
 You write your order on a checklist menu and turn it in to the waiter to order.
 One of the most popular items on the menu is the rice roll.
 They are made from sheets of steamed rice flour noodles rolled and topped with sweet soy sauce.
 Be sure to get both the house special roast pork bun (a fluffy bao bun stuffed with sticky sweet roast pork) and their shumai (pork and shrimp dumplings).

 Must-order: rice roll and roast pork bun

 Deluxe Green Bo is one of my favorite spots in Chinatown.
-It’s one of those places that I always take people visiting New York.
+Open since 1982 and cash only, it’s one of those places that I always take people visiting New York.
 My friend Emily of @foodloversdiary introduced me to their crispy, doughy scallion pancakes, wontons tossed in peanut butter sauce and chili oil and pork and crab XLB (xiao long bao).

 Must-order: scallion pancakes and hot and spicy wontons